Temporary Planning Application Intake Process

 Downtown Halifax Site Plan Approval

 A Downtown Halifax Substantive Site Plan Approval is submitted when development is being proposed within the Downtown Halifax Land Use By-law area, and this development is not exempt from a Substantive Site Plan Approval Application as per the terms of the Downtown Halifax land By-law in Section 5(11).
 Under the site plan approval process, development proposals within Downtown Halifax Plan area must meet the land use and building envelope requirements of the Land Use By-law (LUB), as well as the requirements of the By-law’s Design Manual.
 The process requires approvals by both the Development Officer and the Design Review Committee.
-Applicants for a Substantive Site Plan Approval should complete the Downtown Halifax Substantive Site Plan Approval Application Form, and also consult the Downtown Halifax Site Plan Approval Application Submission Requirements checklist to confirm what information is required at the time of application.
+Applicants for Non-Substantive Site Plan Approval must be accompanied by the Downtown Halifax Non-Substantive Site Plan Approval Application Form, and applications for a substantive Site Plan Approval must be accompanied by the Downtown Halifax Substantive Site Plan Approval Application Form, and also consult the Downtown Halifax Site Plan Approval Application Submission Requirements checklist to confirm what information is required at the time of application.

 An Municipal Planning Strategy (MPS) Amendment is submitted when the desired use or development on a piece of land is not permitted within the existing Council-approved policies that apply to the area.
 Amendments to an MPS are significant undertakings and Council is under no obligation to consider such requests.
 Amendments should be only considered within the broader planning context or when there is reason to believe there has been a change to the circumstances since the policy was adopted or last reviewed.
 Applications for MPS amendment should be accompanied by a complete MPS Application form.